arielalza/pagina/README.md

 # Page
-My poor attemp of a website.
+My attemp of a website.
 If you reading this, so, this works finally.